akretion/factur-x/README.rst

 =========

 **WARNING** Since release 3.2/3.3, the command line tools (facturx-pdfextractxml, facturx-pdfgen, facturx-xmlcheck, facturx-webservice) are not packaged with the lib any more, because I haven't found how to make it work with pyproject.toml.
 Help appreciated.

+* Version 3.6 dated 2024-12-14

+  * Fix regression for order-x and zugferd caused by change to support absolute namespace declaration
+  * Add new method get_xml_namespaces(flavor)

+* Version 3.5 dated 2024-12-14

+  * Fix dependency declaration in python package
+  * Fix packaging of scripts (was broken since the move from setup.py to pyproject.toml)
+  * Add support for absolute namespace declaration in XML file

 * Version 3.4 dated 2024-12-04